astrivant/polyad/docs/proposals/copolyad.md

 | Planning policy | Allowed implementations and transformations, ranked objectives, candidate/time budgets, freshness requirements and approval mode |
 | Plan receipt | Outcome revision, pinned capability versions, dependency snapshot, proposed resources and connections, assumptions, rejected alternatives and admission result |

-Matching schemas is necessary but insufficient: two services can accept the same JSON shape while interpreting its fields differently.
-Initial composition should therefore use administrator-approved semantic operations and explicit transformations.
-It should not infer arbitrary service behavior from names, documentation or observed traffic.
+Two services can accept the same JSON shape while interpreting its fields differently.
+Composition therefore requires both schema compatibility and administrator-approved semantic operations with explicit transformations.

 Capability advertisements would be scoped and authenticated through the operator tree.
-A service's self-reported capacity would be evidence with an identified source and expiry, not a reservation or an execution guarantee.
+A service's self-reported capacity carries an identified source and expiry.
+Capacity reservations require a separate admission and ownership contract.
 Plans would reference authorized credential bindings without copying secret values into the capability catalog or receipts.